 - Design incentive programs to ensure that personnel are encouraged to participate in the CRM program.
 Many companies have discovered that realigning the organization away from product groups and toward a customer-centered structure improves the success of CRM.

 - Measure CRM progress and impact.
-Aggressively monitor participation by key personnel in the CRM program.
+Aggressively monitor participation of key personnel in the CRM program.
 In addition, put measurement systems in place to track the improvement in customer profitability with the use of CRM.
-Once the data are collected, share the information widely with employees to further encourage participation in the program.
+Once the data is collected, share the information widely with employees to encourage further participation in the program.

 Companies use Customer Relationship Management to:

 - Gather market research on customers, in real time if necessary

 - Generate more reliable sales forecasts